AtelectasisPartial lung collapse

 Exams and Tests

-To confirm if you have atelectasis, the following tests will likely be done to view the lungs and airways:
+To confirm if you have atelectasis and determine its cause, the following tests will likely be done to view the lungs and airways:

 Treatments include one or more of the following: